g1BSsQ/device-os-lab/README.md

 Refer to `docs/code_examples.md` for more details and common patterns for GPIO debounce handling.

 - Added a watchdog timer usage guide to `docs/troubleshooting.md`.
+- Updated the `third_party/` directory structure for better clarity.